-– the first in our corruption, criminal justice and legitimacy mini-series, and part of the series on corruption in fragile states –
+The first in CDA Perspectives’ corruption, criminal justice and legitimacy mini-series, and part of the CDA Perspectives series on corruption in fragile states.

 Corruption is a complex, dynamic, and often contradictory phenomenon.
 It is hidden yet widely acknowledged, harmful yet at times beneficial, where a victim today can be a perpetrator or beneficiary tomorrow.
 It distorts the rule of law, keeps essential basic services out of reach of the poor, exacerbates grievances, and buttresses illicit power structures within the state apparatus, all the more so in fragile and conflict-affected states.
 The international community has made combating corruption a global priority in Sustainable Development Goal (SDG) 16; a key element of promoting just, peaceful and inclusive societies – is to substantially reduce corruption and bribery in all its forms.

 Despite the significant investment made by international donors to combat corruption through development assistance, there is sparse evidence that their current strategies are effective.
 Evaluations of this assistance is not consistently of high quality, making it difficult to draw conclusions with confidence.
 Even where evaluations and research are sufficiently robust, the evidence of effectiveness is mixed at best.
 In fact, there is strong evidence of the ineffectiveness of some very popular interventions—such as creating anti-corruption authorities, civil service reform, and aid conditionality.
 The emergence of research showing anti-corruption efforts actually increasing corruption is of even greater concern.

 As the first in a short series of posts, we will share lessons from the Corruption, Justice, and Legitimacy (CJL) project about current approaches to understanding corruption, how international donors combat corruption, and weaknesses in their operative logic.